HassanSamine/Learning-JS/README.md

 # Learning JS

-In this project I have created three different websites to practise JavaScript and Web developing
+In this project I have created three simple websites to practise JavaScript and Web developing.